 Apple to Pay $113 Million for Intentionally Slowing Down iPhones

-Apple to Pay $113 Million , for Intentionally , Slowing Down iPhones.

-According to CNN, Apple has agreed to settle an investigation over how it pushed a software update in December 2016 ... ... instead of being transparent about iPhone battery issues.
+According to CNN, Apple has agreed to settle an investigation over how it pushed a software update in December 2016.

-Dubbed by some as "batterygate," this affected the performance of older iPhone models, prompting many consumers to buy new phones.

-Big Tech companies must stop manipulating consumers and tell them the whole truth about their practices and products, Arizona Attorney General Mark Brnovich, via press release.